agiessing/debiasedQR/README.md

 References
 --------
-<a >[1]</a> A. Giessing and J. Wang (2023).
+</a> A. Giessing and J. Wang (2023).
 Debiased inference on heterogeneous quantile treatment effects with regression rank-scores. *Journal of the Royal Statistical Society Series B: Statistical Methodology*.
 85(5), 1561–1588. https://doi.org/10.1093/jrsssb/qkad075

-<a >[2]</a> A. Belloni and V. Chernozhukov (2011). $\ell_1$-penalized quantile regression in high-dimensional sparse models. *The Annals of Statistics*.
+</a> A. Belloni and V. Chernozhukov (2011). $\ell_1$-penalized quantile regression in high-dimensional sparse models. *The Annals of Statistics*.
 39(1), 82-130. https://doi.org/10.1214/10-AOS827